JavierLimon/javier-blog/_posts/2020-09-25-install-docker-ubuntu.md

 ---
 layout: post
-title: "Install Docker on Raspberry Pi 4"
+title: "Install Docker on Ubuntu"
 categories: [Docker, Ubuntu, Linux]
 ---
 In this post we will learn how to install Docker in a Ubuntu 20.04 Docker is the de facto standard to make containerized apps.